 Spiritual growth is the core of why LuHi exists.
 Learn about Chapel, Theology Classes, and other parts of encouraging growth in Christ in our students.

-Our prayer and vision for our students is that they can stand strong in a world and culture that is challenging to the Christian faith.
-We hope each student will love like Jesus loves and be able to defend their faith in the face of internal doubts, honest questions by people in their lives or external persecution.
-In this way they can be leaders in the Body of Christ.
+Our prayer for our students is that they can stand firm in a world and culture challenging to the Christian faith.
+We hope each student will love like Jesus loves and be able to defend their faith in the face of internal doubts, honest questions by people in their lives, or external persecution.
+In this way, they can be leaders in the Body of Christ.

 How We Develop and Strengthen Student Faith

-We disciple and teach the gospel through many things each day but specifically and intentionally through our Theology curriculum.
-Students experience the Word of God each year of high school.
+We disciple and teach the gospel in many ways but specifically and intentionally through our Theology curriculum.
+Students experience the Word of God daily in high school.